betterscientificsoftware/bssw.io/Articles/ShortArticles/DiscontinuingSoftwareProjects.md

    For a project that is quickly ending, there is likely very little resource available to fill in any *massive* gaps in documentation.
    In addition, the role of any remaining documentation effort should be to try to capture a complete snapshot of the computer science know-how as practical.
    This could be as simple as bunch of bulleted statements in a `final-status.txt` file at the root of the source code tree.
-   The goal is to capture the software's design objectives, methodologies, and key findings.
+   The goal is to capture, without too much effort, the software's design objectives, methodologies, and key findings.
    Include key design decisions, architecture notes, algorithms, and implementation details that may be valuable to others.
    If there is known to be large swaths of documentation that is sitting around in restricted places (emails, slide decks, pdf files) that are not already available on line and/or *with* the source code, consider getting this information *out there* with the source code as well.